LoRaWAN Sensors & Devices

 Gathering real-time data, TEKTELIC sensors can optimize operations and reduce costs of your company, which can lead to higher profits and revenues.
 Our sensors can be used by small businesses, large organizations and companies to provide outcome-based services.

-How do I change device settings?
+Can I change device settings?

 Yes, sensor settings can be configured using an appropriate downlink message sent by the application.
 Each sensor has a full set of documentation including a technical reference manual (TRM) that contains all required information for sensor configuration.

-How can I see my device data?
+Where can I see my device data?

 Device/Sensor data is typically viewed on an application that can be viewed on a web-page or mobile device app.
 TEKTELIC provides data converters to assist with formatting data as part of custom application development and TEKTELIC also provides custom applications for specific use cases.
 LeapX is a simple mobile app to get you started quickly in visualizing your data.